 - Give the best possible actionable value, consistently and regularly.
 Actionable = something that shows a practical step-by-step procedure that enables users to act on it.

 - Don’t hold out on the good stuff.
 You don't have to share your trade secrets, but give the next best thing.
 For example, if you’re using an email marketing tool like GetResponse or MailChimp, how do you increase the odds that your newsletter will land in the primary tab?
 Send text-only emails.
 No images and graphics.
-(And now you know why Neil Patel’s email newsletters never get flagged as spam or promotion.)

 - Constantly hone your skills.
 Keep abreast of the industry you’re operating in.